cnlohr/ch32v003fun/attic/EVT/README.md

+# WARNING

+This gets the official EVT.
+This is only for reference by mainatiners of ch32v003fun.
+Not for use.

 # General Tooling Notes For Using Official EVT With GCC but without Moun River

 This shows how to build the CH32V003 demo binaries without the horrifying MounRiver Studio.